China appoints Pan Gongsheng as new central bank governor - state media | Law-Order

 - China

-China has appointed Pan Gongsheng as new governor of the People's Bank of China (PBOC), state media reported on Tuesday
+China has appointed Pan Gongsheng, known for being a firefighting technocrat, as new governor of the People's Bank of China (PBOC), following his elevation to the central bank's top political post this month.

+On Tuesday, state media confirmed Pan, who from 2016 headed up China's top foreign exchange regulator, as the replacement for respected governor Yi Gang, making him the first person to take over both posts since Yi's predecessor Zhou Xiaochun.
+Pan is known for taking a tough stance against currency speculators and was also involved in state banking reforms, tightening property market and fintech regulations, and in banning cryptocurrencies.

+He comes to the post with the task of wrestling with a downturn in the property sector - which accounts for about a quarter of economic activity in China - and a mountain of local government debt also pose major challenges for the banking sector and the broader economy.
+U.S. Treasury Secretary Janet Yellen met Pan during her trip with Beijing this month, referring to him as the head of the PBOC.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)